tarantool/doc/doc/how-to/db/crud.rst

 Using data operations
 -------------------------------------------------------------------------------

-This section shows basic scenarios and typical errors for each :ref:`data operation <index-box_data-operations>` in Tarantool:
+This section shows basic usage scenarios and typical errors for each :ref:`data operation <index-box_data-operations>` in Tarantool:
 :ref:`INSERT <box_space-operations-insert>`,
 :ref:`DELETE <box_space-operations-delete>`,